Notdutra/MyFlight-Trabalho-Final/README.md

 os resultados de forma gráfica, isto é, desenhados em um mapa.
 Um objetivo secundário é promover a utilização de controle de versão (git), gerenciando as contribuições dos integrantes do grupo de trabalho.

+## Description
+This assignment, which can be done individually or in groups of up to three students, it aims to model and implement a system for querying aerial information about the MyFlight system that we have been using as a directed study throughout the semester, using the concepts studied in the Object-Oriented Programming course.
+Based on the modeling done in class of the MyFlight system, the objective of this assignment is to implement various queries on the data structure, with the possibility of visualizing the results graphically, that is, drawn on a map.
+A secondary objective is to promote the use of version control (git), managing the contributions of the members of the working group.